-- a) Transformation Programme for Learning Disability underway based on findings and recommendations of Specialist NHS Adult Learning Disabilities Needs Analysis (2017) - b) Learning Disability outcome focused assessment programme for 2020/21 to help inform the development of new care models for those identified as having the potential to progress into a more independent support options and identify cost efficiency opportunities.
-The MH & LD CHC and LTC team are currently undertaking some joint reviews with CCoS around care pathways and efficiency reviews. - c) Implementation of locality scrutiny panel in additional to the joint complex case panels enabling opportunity for robust scrutiny and consideration of in house and alternate service provision. - d) Development of new supported living accommodation schemes for MH & LD Complex Needs in collaboration with NPT and CCoS continues to proceed for 2020 although there has been some slippage with timescales due to COVID. - e) Transformation Programme for Learning Disability underway based on findings and recommendations of Specialist NHS Adult Learning Disabilities Needs Analysis (2017) - f) Learning Disability outcome focused assessment programme for 2020/21 to help inform the development of new care models for those identified as having the potential to progress into a more independent support options and identify cost efficiency opportunities. - g) Implementation of locality scrutiny panel in additional to the joint complex case panels enabling opportunity for robust scrutiny and consideration of in house and alternate service provision. - h) Development of new supported living accommodation schemes for MH & LD Complex Needs in collaboration with NPT and CCoS commencing 2020.
+- a) Transformation Programme for Learning Disability underway based on findings and recommendations of Specialist NHS Adult Learning Disabilities Needs Analysis (2017) with an associated repatriation programme of current high cost out of area placements to local in-patient services. - b) Learning Disability outcome focused assessment programme for 2021/22 to help inform the development of new care models for those identified as having the potential to progress into a more independent support options and identify cost efficiency opportunities. - c) The continuation of separate MH and LD Division Locality Scrutiny panels in addition to the joint Complex Case panels which enable the opportunity for a partnership approach around robust scrutiny and consideration of in house and alternate service provision.
+Membership of which includes the MH & LD Divisional leads, service managers, therapy and medical leads along with local authority principal officers. - d) Development of new supported living accommodation schemes for MH & LD Complex Needs in collaboration with Local Authority partners continues to proceed for 2021/22 despite some slippage with timescales due to COVID.
+Work around establishing additional schemes for 2022/23 is also progressing in partnership with County Council of Swansea.